amd/aocl-crypto/BUILD.md

 ALCP_DISABLE_ASSEMBLY is OFF by default

 ### Disabling/Enabling Optional Features {#optional}
-By default all of the below features are OFF by default and they can be enabled optionally by setting their corresponding flags to ON
+By default all of the below features are OFF and they can be enabled optionally by setting their corresponding flags to ON

 - To enable multi update feature for all supported ciphers append `-DALCP_ENABLE_CIPHER_MULTI_UPDATE=ON` to build flags.
 - To Enable CCM multi update feature append flag `-DALCP_ENABLE_CCM_MULTI_UPDATE=ON` to build flags.